JHM69/Shuno-Backend/README.md

 ![Login](/docs/screenshots/logo.png)

-Shuno is a all an one audio streaming platform for musics, podcasts, audiobooks, poem resiting or any kind of audio.
+Shuno is a all an one audio streaming platform for musics, podcasts, audiobooks, poem resiting or any kind of audio with Semantic Search using Vector embedding and langchain.

-Implementing Shuno-Backend with express js using Postgres Database and prisma.
+huno-Backend with express js using Postgres Database and prisma

 ## structure